-Southport State High School is committed to providing a safe, respectful and disciplined learning environment for all students, staff, parents and visitors.
+Southport State High School is committed to providing a safe, respectful, disciplined and productive learning environment for all students, staff, parents and visitors.

-The Southport State High School Student Code of Conduct sets out the responsibilities and processes we use in our school to promote a productive, effective whole school approach to discipline.
+The Southport State High School Student Code of Conduct sets out the responsibilities and processes used in our school to promote a productive, and cohesive whole school approach to discipline, where students have the opportunity to engage in quality learning experiences and acquire values supportive of their lifelong wellbeing.

-Its purpose is to facilitate high standards of behaviour from all in the school community, ensuring learning and teaching in our school is prioritised, where all students are able to experience success and staff enjoy a safe workplace.
+The Student Code of Conduct is designed to facilitate high standards of behaviour from everyone in the school community.
+The Student Code of Conduct prioritises effective learning and teaching in our school, where all students are able to experience success and staff enjoy a safe workplace.